 What does the business want from this time?
 What should the participants and their dependents want from attendance?

-Treat the session with transparency and honesty and your participants will follow suit.
+Treat the session fairly and honestly, and your participants will follow suit.

-However, do not expect the session to follow your process in its entirety.
+However, do not expect the session to follow your entire process.
 Sometimes there is value to be found in the unplanned.

 2. Preparing for the session